 Meet Stanley Yelnats, a boy who finds himself going to a detention center after a freak accident.
 While he is at the detention center, he learns more than character.
 He digs holes to find something, something the warden wants.

 Did we mention Stanley’s family is cursed?
 Will his time at the detention center happen to break this curse?

-This multiple award-winning story is great for any age.
+This multiple award-winning stories are great for any age.
 The fast-moving pace of the plot draws the reader in.
 The flashbacks in the story help create a beautiful spider web of connection.

 Author: Mark Twain

 The Prince and the Pauper is a story originally written in 1882.
 This story is an adventure of two boys who happen to look alike, trade places.
 The prince becomes the pauper, and the pauper becomes the prince.

 This story of hardship and acceptance shows character development and change.

 A great read while learning about medieval times, this living book offers insight into life during that time.

 This living book does have some mature content that may not be suitable for readers under eight years of age.

 Author: Elizabeth George Speare

 Thirteen-year-old Matt must quickly become a man in this early American historical novel.
 He has to defend the homestead when his father returns to the east to gather his mother and sister.
 Matt learns valuable lessons about himself and how to survive.
 After his only gun is stolen, he must learn from Attean, a Native American boy.
 In return for Matt’s lessons, Matt must teach Attean how to read and communicate to help his tribe survive the ever-growing white men.

 Profound lessons and conversations can occur while reading this living book about the mistreatment of Native Americans and settlers’ struggles.

 This living book can be slow at points, but overall is a good historical novel great for boys and girls.

 Author: Lois Lowry

 The Stars, which was set during WWII, offers a story of friendship, courage, and cooperation.
 When Annemarie’s family learns German troops would start relocating Denmark jews, they know they must help Annemarie’s best friend Ellen Rosen and her family.